Constitutional and Affirmative Litigation Externships

 The course will be limited to 10 students to facilitate active engagement and discussion.
 Eligibility is limited to students in the J.D. program.

-Doris Bernhardt and Clava Brodsky, Lecturers-in-Law, 4 credits (2 for seminar; 4 for fieldwork)
+Doris Bernhardt and Clava Brodsky, Lecturers-in-Law, 4 credits (2 for seminar; 4 for placement work)

 Course Description